giscan/geonode_custom_docs/additionnal_app.md

 #.
 Configure Choice model

    The next step is to configure the Choice model in the admin, but we will configure the choices to be editable in-line with the Poll objects they are attached to.
-Edit the same :file:`my_app/admin.py` so it now looks like the following:
+Edit the same `polls/admin.py` so it now looks like the following:

     # -*- coding: utf-8 -*-
     from __future__ import unicode_literals

     from django.contrib import admin

     # Register your models here.

-    from my_app.models import Poll, Choice
+    from .models import Question, Choice
-    from django.contrib import admin

     class ChoiceInline(admin.StackedInline):
         model = Choice
         extra = 3

-    class PollAdmin(admin.ModelAdmin):
+    class QuestionAdmin(admin.ModelAdmin):
         fieldsets = [
-            (None,               {'fields': ['question']}),
+            (None,               {'fields': ['question_text']}),
             ('Date information', {'fields': ['pub_date'], 'classes': ['collapse']}),
         ]
         inlines = [ChoiceInline]

-    admin.site.register(Poll, PollAdmin)
+    admin.site.register(Question, QuestionAdmin)

    This tells Django that Choice objects are edited on the Poll admin page, and by default, provide enough fields for 3 choices.